The following Life Sciences guidance note provides comprehensive and up to date legal information covering:

 As explained in the Practice Note: Marketing authorisations—regulatory procedures for approval of medicinal products, no medicinal product may be placed on the market without having first obtained an approval known as a marketing authorisation (MA).
 The MA sets out the medical conditions (known as indications), patient population and dosage for which the product is authorised as well as any conditions imposed on the marketing authorisation holder (MAH).

 There are several different legal bases upon which an application for an MA can be made.
-This Practice Note explores the different types of MA application and their legal bases as well as some practical considerations such as the content and form of an application for an MA, the duration, validity, cessation and suspension of MAs.
+This Practice Note explores the different types of MA application and their legal bases as well as some practical considerations such as the content and form of an

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.